marcocarcamo-tech/marcocarcamo-tech/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+### 👩‍💻 About me
-- Currently enrolled into LaunchX Full-Stack web developement program 🚀
+- 🚀Firts edition student of LaunchX Full-Stack web developement program by Microsoft
-- Intersted in Game Developement, Web Developement and Machine Learning 🧠
+- 🧠 Intersted in Game Developement, Web Developement and Machine Learning
+- 🍃 I'm currently learning Java and Spring with OpenBootcamp
+- 🗒️ Currently student of ONE program by Oracle
+- 🥇 First prize - Huawei ICT Competition Mexico 2022-2023